nabhant/Data-Analysis-Projects/README.md

 - Data correlation and movies in Jupyter Notebook

  ## Covid Data Analysis
-SQL project using Covid vaccination and death data sourced from [Our World in Data](https://ourworldindata.org/covid-deaths).
+An SQL project using Covid vaccination and death data sourced from [Our World in Data](https://ourworldindata.org/covid-deaths).
 This project showcases skills like aggregate functions, joining tables, and creating CTEs and views.
-[CovidData.sql](Data-Analysis-Projects/CovidData.sql) includes all of the queries I made while analyzing data.
-While [CovidDataEdited.sql](Data-Analysis-Projects/CovidDataEdited.sql) contains all the queries used for Tableau data visualization.
+[CovidData.sql](CovidData.sql) includes all of the queries I made while analyzing the data.
+While [CovidDataEdited.sql](CovidDataEdited.sql) contains all the queries I used for Tableau data visualization.

  ## Covid Data Visualization
+ Below are links to my two Tableau dashboards for the SQL projects referenced above.
+[Dashboard 1](https://public.tableau.com/shared/D7W3YR8ST?:display_count=n&:origin=viz_share_link) contains tables relating to infections and deaths globally.
+[Dashboard 2](https://public.tableau.com/shared/5X9DCCC92?:display_count=n&:origin=viz_share_link) looks at the Human Development Index and its relation to life expectency for people infected with Covid.

+_Please note this data may not be accurate to data discovered today, as the provided data set is from 2020 to 2021._

  ## Data Cleaning
+Another SQL focusing on data cleaning by checking for null values and duplicates.
+As well as data formatting: such as formatting a "Dates" column to fit the MM-DD-YYYY format, and splitting adress columns to be seperated into a more readable format.
+The dataset is Nashville housing data.
  ## Data Correlation